May 21, 2018

 While personal support can vary from fire fighter to fire fighter, professional support has traditionally been lacking.
 But not any longer.
 The IAFF peer support program helps IAFF members from across the country work through the difficulties inherent to the fire service, overcome adversity and find professional help if necessary.

 Being in the fire service is like being part of a family.
-After all, you and your co-workers eat together, sleep in the same station together and safe lives together.
+After all, you and your co-workers eat together, sleep in the same station together and save lives together.
 While this can foster a deep sense of closeness and camaraderie, it can still be difficult to broach tough topics, such as personal challenges with substance use or behavioral health.

 Peer support provides an open, accepting platform for these conversations.
-Instead of wondering how a fellow co-worker will react, fire fighters and paramedics can feel comfortable knowing that there is a designated peer support representative, who has been in their shoes, and is willing to listen to and understand what the fire fighter is going through.
+Instead of wondering how a fellow co-worker will react, fire fighters and paramedics can feel comfortable knowing that there is a designated peer support representative, who has been in their shoes and is willing to listen to and understand what the fire fighter is going through.

 Even if a fire fighter or paramedic feels comfortable opening up to a co-worker, the co-worker may not know how to respond or feel comfortable doing so.
 It can be difficult to say the right thing when someone else is in pain, or know which resources to contact if additional help is necessary.
 Through IAFF peer support training, peer support members learn how to handle these delicate situations.
 If a fire fighter or paramedic is grappling with a serious mental health or substance abuse problem, the peer support member can direct them to comprehensive treatment options, including the IAFF Center of Excellence.